Wikia/guidelines/Python/CodingConventions.md

 ## Documents With Which You Should Be Intimately Familiar

 * [PEP 20] (a.k.a.
-The Zen of Python): These are the oft-quoted guiding priciples of Python's design.
+The Zen of Python): These are the oft-quoted guiding principles of Python's design.
 Memorize them, seriously.
 * [PEP 8]: This is the de-facto code style guide for Python.
 It was adapted from [Guido van Rossum]'s original Python Style Guide essay.
 Pretty much everyone in the Python